 Photo: Boswellia sacra by Scott Zona

-The world’s finest B. sacra frankincense comes from the Dhofar region in Oman, which lies in the Nejd valley with steep slopes of the rich soil and dense limestone.
+The world’s finest B. sacra Omani frankincense comes from the Dhofar region in Oman, which lies in the Nejd valley with steep slopes of rich soil and dense limestone.
 The climate is dry, hot, and xerophytic.
 The local Beit Kathir and al Mahra tribes control the frankincense trade, and the best trees are restricted to a small geographic region.
 Thus, consumers have been forced to look for alternatives.
-Cheaper substitutes may smell like frankincense, but they do not yield the white smoke that is typical of the pure oleoresin.
+Cheaper substitutes may smell like frankincense, but they do not yield the white smoke typical of pure oleoresin.

 The entire B. sacra frankincense production region is adversely impacted by increasing biotic pressure from increased cattle herds.
-A lack of forest management and protection has led to exploitation and deforestation of B. sacra trees.
-The International Union for Conservation of Nature has classified the species growing in Oman, Somalia, and Yemen as “near threatened” category and has declared that the trees in Oman are so heavily harvested that they no longer flower or produce seed.
-This has led to rapid depletion of tree stock.
+A lack of forest management and protection has led to the exploitation and deforestation of B. sacra trees.
+The International Union for Conservation of Nature has classified the species growing in Oman, Somalia, and Yemen as “near threatened” and has declared that the trees in Oman are so heavily harvested that they no longer flower or produce seed.
+This has led to the rapid depletion of tree stock.

 Medicinal Use of Boswellia Sacra.
 As previously stated, chewing frankincense gum is common in Arabian countries, especially Saudi Arabia.
 It is traditionally believed that gum chewing is good for oral hygiene.
-Studies conducted in five human females aged 25–35 found that chewing frankincense gum for five hours reduced bacterial activity.
+Studies conducted on five human females aged 25–35 found that chewing frankincense gum for five hours reduced bacterial activity.

 The antibacterial, anti-inflammatory, and anticarcinogenic properties of oleoresin have also been tested and validated in animal trials.
 Treatment with the essential oil of frankincense enhanced cell death and decreased the growth of human breast cancer and skin cancer cells, indicating possible pharmaceutical use.